 In the summer of 1995 she shows her sense of humour on the pier as we pose as Prince Albert and Queen Victoria.

-Auntie Nell, now at the grand old age of ninety, outside Brighton Town Hall with my mother.
+Auntie Nell, now at the grand old age of ninety, outside Brighton Town Hall, with my mother, on the occasion of my sister's wedding.